tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/常见问题/离线语音相关问题_intl.md

 The time limit ranges from 1 to 60 seconds.

 ### The error QAVPTTERROR_UPLOAD_APPINFO_UNSET 8200 appears when using Offline Voice, and the prompt is that there is no appInfo configured.
 How to fix this error?
-This error is due to incorrect initialization of Offline Voice, and it is recommended to check whether the appid and openid entered during initialization and authentication are correct.
+This error is due to incorrect initialization of Offline Voice, and we recommend that you check whether the appid and openid entered during initialization and authentication are correct.